Dog-Friendly Southern Highlands, NSW: Visiting with a Dog

 Schnitzel checking out the vineyards at Artemis Wines

 Another excellent winery in the Southern Highlands region is Centennial Vineyards.
-Located just outside of Bowral, the cellar door is open daily for paid guided wine tastings.
-Bookings are recommended.
+Located just outside of Bowral, the cellar door is one of the most highly awarded in the region.
+It’s open daily for paid guided wine tastings, with bookings recommended.

 #5 Explore an Historic Property